Identify each of the following changes of state as melting, freez... | Channels for Pearson+

 Textbook Question

-Identify each of the following changes of state as melting, freezing, sublimation, or deposition:c.
-Heat is removed from 125 g of liquid water at 0 °C.
+Identify each of the following changes of state as melting, freezing, sublimation, or deposition:d.
+Frost (ice) forms on the walls of a freezer unit of arefrigerator.

 Verified step by step guidance